9 Side Effects Of Antidepressants You Must Watch Out For

 Side effects of anti-depression pills.

-1. Nausea, Indigestion, And Stomach Upsets
+1. Nausea, Indigestion, and Stomach Upsets

-3. Sexual Dysfunction
+2. Sexual Dysfunction

-4. Dry Mouth And Blurred Vision
+4. Dry Mouth and Blurred Vision

 5. Sleep Disturbances